 - Pop Century/Art of Animation – Which runs from the Caribbean Beach Resort to the Art of Animation & Pop Century Resorts Station and back

-When you enter the Caribbean Beach Station the 3 routes are arranged in a T, with Epcot to the right, Hollywood Studios straight ahead, and AoA/Pop to the left.
+When you enter the Caribbean Beach Station the 3 routes are arranged in a T, with EPCOT to the right, Hollywood Studios straight ahead, and AoA/Pop to the left.

-The Epcot Line – When looked at from above the Epcot line is running clockwise When standing at this route looking straight down its path, gondolas arrive in the station on the right side, riders exit and then the gondolas continue on and make a U-turn and head back the way they came with new riders boarding on the left side.
+The EPCOT Line – When looked at from above the EPCOT line is running clockwise When standing at this route looking straight down its path, gondolas arrive in the station on the right side, riders exit and then the gondolas continue on and make a U-turn and head back the way they came with new riders boarding on the left side.

 This route is the longest and travels over various in use areas of WDW versus parking lots and natural areas as the other lines do.

 From the Caribbean Beach station you’ll soar over the Jamaica and Aruba sections of the Caribbean Resort and make a turn at the Riviera Station.
-You may get off here if the Riviera is your destination or stay on to go to Epcot.
+You may get off here if the Riviera is your destination or stay on to go to EPCOT.

 You’ll then cross over then parallel Buena Vista Drive.